lmammino/loige.co/content/posts/2023-03-26_the-senior-dev/index.md

 The truth is that answering these questions is a very subjective matter and different people or different companies might give very different answers.

-In this article, I'll try to give you my take, based on my opinions and personal experience.
+In this article, I'll try to give you my take, based on my opinion and personal experience.

 So let's get to it!